 How to Apply

-Thank you for your interest in Spalding’s Doctor of Occupational Therapy.
+Thank you for your interest in Spalding’s Occupational Therapy Doctorate (OTD).
 Please review our prerequisite and admission requirements information before applying.

 Please read all requirements below or email Aileen McPhillips with questions about the admission process or call Auerbach School of Occupational Therapy (502) 588-7196.

 - Physics (3 credit hours) Keywords: light, water, temperature, sound, electricity

 - Public Speaking (3 credit hours)